pauleveritt/tagstr-site/docs/pep.rst

 Acknowledgements
 ================

-FIXME include contributors to this repo, including commenters on issues
+TODO Paul include contributors to this repo, including commenters on issues

 Copyright
 =========